 McManus led the Tritons to a total of five NCAA Division III national championships, including a title in 1999, their final season at the Division III level.
 Under his direction in Division III, UCSD was the only team in the nation to participate in every NCAA tournament since 1986.
 In all, the Tritons were crowned NCAA regional champions nine times and national champions five.
 Remarkably, UCSD lost just one regular-season game to a Division III opponent in the school's history.

 In 2002, McManus' squad produced two All-American, four All-West Region and five All-CCAA selections, including the CCAA Freshman of the Year in defender Heather Szafraniec.
 The 2005 team boasted the CCAA Player of the Year and an NSCAA/adidas All-American in Megan Dickey, along with five All-CCAA and three more NSCAA All-Far West Region honorees.

-Two of McManus' former standout players, Dawn Lee and Kristin Jones, went on to become successful coaches in their own right.
+At least two of McManus' former standout players, Dawn Lee and Kristin Jones, went on to become successful coaches in their own right.
 The duo, currently guiding the girl's varsity squads at Cathedral Catholic and La Jolla high schools, respectively, have combined for nine CIF San Diego Section Division 3 titles since 2001, facing off in the title contest three times.
-Jones has also been on McManus' Triton staff for 11 years since concluding her playing career.
+Jones has also been on McManus' Triton staff for 12 years since concluding her playing career.

-McManus, who came to UCSD as an assistant coach in 1986, is a native of Scotland.
+McManus, who first came to UC San Diego as an assistant under legendary men's soccer head coach Derek Armstrong in 1986, is a native of Scotland.
 He played professionally for Raith Rovers and Aberdeen and spent 11 years as a semi-professional player and coach.
 He also coached semi-pro soccer in Los Angeles, and previously coached the boy's team at Torrey Pines High School.